wtraylor/modular_megafauna_model/doxygen/herbiv_design.md

 The pros of this design:
 - Simplicity: Only few, easy-to-understand classes.
-- Separation of concerns: Each class (herbivores and habitats) is self-responsible for managing its own output, and the output data containers are self-responsible for aggregating of their data.
+- Separation of concerns: Each class (herbivores and habitats) is self-responsible for managing its own output, and the output data containers are self-responsible for aggregating their data.
 - Diversity of data structures: There is no restriction in regards to data type for new member variables in the output containers (as long as they can be merged).

 The cons of this design: